CGGMFF/SkyGAN/README.md

   - environment.yml: the Conda environment for general use (use that by default)
   - environment_cluster.yml: exported Conda environment we trained in
   - environment_wsl.yml: exported Conda environment we used for running inference (generating preview images)
+  - environment_intel.yml: environment for running on Intel GPUs
   - *_FID.py: modified files used for FID computation - replace the matching files if you want to run the evaluation
   - training/FID_prepare.ipynb: a Jupyter notebook used for processing training outputs, filtering and sorting the snapshots to progressively increase the data points density, and creating evaluation jobs
   - training/FID_plot.ipynb: a Jupyter notebook visualising the training progress